cloudevents/spec/roadmap.md

 implement the spec.
 * Additional materials:
   * Use-cases.
-  * placeholder for protocol specification, folder and brief starter doc for HTTP.
+  * Placeholder for protocol specification, folder and brief starter doc for HTTP.
 * Finalize logo.
-* Deploy a website that features a simple overview, email list and directs visitors to Github.
+* Create and deploy a website that features a simple overview, email list and directs visitors to Github.
+* Store all website assets in the CloudEvents repository, under the governance of the working group.

 *0.2*